karennnndang/CovidDataExploration/README.md

 # CovidDataExploration

-This repository contains the databases and SQL queries for professional portfolio.
-All files are related to Covid and therefore there is an OUTDATED version and UPDATED version.
-They contain the same databases but with more results from the UPDATED.
+This repository contains the COVID databases and SQL queries that I have been playing around with.
+All files are related to Covid data.
+There is an OUTDATED version and UPDATED version of each SQL query.
+They contain the same databases but with more results from the UPDATED Covid database.

 **Note:
 Updated COVID death and COVID vaccination excel workbooks could not be uploaded due to large data within workbooks.